 “Then tell me you at least remember his name.
-Come on Kristen, you had to have noticed something.”
+Come on, Kristen, you had to have noticed something.”
 His hands went through his hair.
-Whenever he got stressed about a situation he couldn’t control it was the first thing he did.
+It was the first thing he did whenever he got stressed about a situation he couldn’t control.

 “I know.
-You did good getting out of there as soon as possible.”
+You did well getting out of there as soon as possible.”
 Jackson hugged her tight.
 “What if I gave you a taser?”

 “Fine then.
 Take Tank with you to class.”
 Jackson petted the giant bullmastiff on his head.